Prison officers call for use of electric stun guns

 The demand has been made ahead of a meeting between the Prison Officers’ Association and Justice Secretary Shabana Mahmood.

-Prison officers are calling on the Justice Secretary to allow the use of electric stun guns in the UK’s most dangerous jails.
+Prison officers have urged the Justice Secretary to “listen to staff on the front line” and allow the use of electric stun guns in the UK’s most dangerous jails.

-Mark Fairhurst, national chairman of the Prison Officers’ Association (POA), said they will make the demand when they meet with Shabana Mahmood on Wednesday.
+Mark Fairhurst, national chairman of the Prison Officers’ Association (POA), will make the demand when he meets Shabana Mahmood on Wednesday.

 The meeting comes after guards at HMP Frankland in County Durham were attacked with hot oil and homemade weapons by Manchester Arena bomb plotter Hashem Abedi.